 Click on the “Indicators” button in the bottom left corner of the screen.
 Then choose the Stochastic Oscillator from the list of possible indicators.

 Go to the “Set up & Apply” tab and, if you want to use the indicator with standard parameters, simply click on the Apply button.

-Or you can adjust the indicator to your liking, changing %K and %D periods, as well as overbought and oversold levels for higher accuracy (alternatively, more signals).
+Or you can adjust the indicator to your liking, changing %K and %D periods and levels for higher accuracy (alternatively, more signals).

 The indicator will appear in the bottom part of the screen, right below the price chart.